rtwolfe/portfolio/README.md

 # Runtime Substrate

-*Six systems.
-Policy authority, customer shell, governed transport, observability, Rust runtime, licensing.
-The enforcement layer that makes the compiled output run.*
+*Seven systems.
+Pre-deployment audit gate, policy authority, customer shell, governed transport, observability, Rust runtime, licensing.
+The enforcement layer that decides what runs and keeps it honest while it does.*

 </div>